-Each club or organization at Southwest is required to receive approval for travel by the respective Dean and the Vice President of Academic and Student Services during the COVID-19 pandemic.
+Each club or organization at Southwest is required to receive approval for travel by the respective Dean and the Vice President of Academic and Student Services.

 A fleet of state vehicles is available to serve the transportation needs of the campus.
 The fleet consists of sedans and mini-vans.
-The motor pool is located at the Physical Plant.
+The motor pool is located in the Buchanan Hall parking lot.
 For more information, please call (276) 964-7317.